 • The CDC recommends:

-HPV is the most commonly sexually transmitted infection in the U.S. This virus is spread by skin-to-skin contact.
+HPV is the most common sexually transmitted infection in the U.S. This virus is spread by skin-to-skin contact.
 Certain types of HPV can cause health problems such as genital warts and cancers.

 • The CDC recommends: